IGITUGraz/eligibility_propagation/README.md

 ## E-prop: the code repository

-This is the official `e-prop` repository provided by the authors of the research paper [1].
+This is the official `e-prop` repository provided by the authors of the e-prop paper [1].
 This repository is split in three sub-folders, and each of them provides the code to reproduce different figures of the paper and contains its own `README.md` with more specific information.

 Two additional scripts `numerical_verification_...py` are providing numerical verifications that are relevant to the papers.